 Finally, Fayette County—as well as adjacent Haywood County—were politically promising because they were the only two of 96 Tennessee counties in which blacks outnumbered

 whites.
-This made change at a significant scale possible if black citizens could vote.
+This made political change at a significant scale possible if black citizens

 which had garnered much of the national attention concerning civil rights violations